Varadad/final_project_2020Sp/README.md

 Service time distribution of testing kits – The time taken to receive test results for COVID-19

-Time to outcome - It is the time taken by patients to get either recover or for their unfortunate death
+Time to outcome (result) - It is the time taken by patients to either recover or for their unfortunate death

-## Assumptions or Starting state for the Model
+## Assumptions and Starting state for the Model

 Fixed number of hospital beds

 Fixed population around the hospital

-Zero COVID-19 patients in the hospital
+Zero COVID-19 patients in the hospital initially

-Hospital can accommodate any arrival rate
+Hospital(s) can accommodate any arrival rate

-Social distancing is followed at its fullest
+Social distancing is followed strictly

-Testing kits used are 100% accurate
+Testing kits used are 100% accurate (No false positive or false negative results)

 Recovered patients are not getting re-infected